Last updated: 3rd Jan 2018

 Some would say that this means it's invalid to display a dose rate on this site.
 This is technically true, but may not be much of a problem in practice.
 The natural radioisotopes that produce the bulk of the background radiation have relatively high energy gamma rays and will be correctly accounted for.
 With fallout, it's more complicated because different things may be present depending on its origin and how old it is.
 Some of the more notorious components of fallout—iodine-131 and caesium-137—have high energy gamma rays, so will also be correctly accounted for (in fact, many Geiger tubes are calibrated against caesium-137).
-If there is a slight tendency to over-count due to low energy gamma emitters like americium-241 (which is fairly nasty and might be present if a reactor melts down), I don't think that under the circumstances you should complain.
+If there is a slight tendency to over-count due to low-energy gamma emitters like americium-241 (which is fairly nasty stuff and if there's enough of it around to affect readings you're in big trouble), I don't think that under the circumstances you should complain.

 I display an estimated dose rate by default simply in order to have a figure that means something.
 Displaying a count rate (and I have provided this as an option for the purists) is technically correct, but isn't very meaningful.